 Visa USA recognizes the value of diverse suppliers and ensures that working with diverse suppliers is an integral part of our strategic sourcing and procurement processes.
-Visa is committed to promoting relationships with minority-, woman-, and disabled-owned suppliers as well as small businesses (collectively called “diverse suppliers”).
+Visa is committed to promoting relationships with minority owned, woman owned, disabled veteran-owned, disabled-owned, lesbian-, gay-, bisexual-, and transgender (LGBT) owned, small business enterprise, or enterprise located in historically underutilized business zone (HUBZone) suppliers (collectively called “diverse suppliers”).
 Visa continually seeks the best service, quality, and value-at the best cost-by building mutually beneficial relationships with a broad and diverse supplier base.

 We believe that supplier diversity provides us with a significant position of strength from which to support our clients and perform in the markets we serve.
 Our Supplier Diversity Program is founded on three basic operating principles: